-- Learn some basic Arabic.
+Learn some basic Arabic.
 Our most used phrase by far was la shukran (“no thank you”).

-- Be confident but friendly.
+Be confident but friendly.
 Shop owners can be aggressive, but that’s their style.
 If you’re not interested, tell them that in a straightforward manner, but there’s no reason to get upset at them.
 Keep a smile the whole time!

-- Use the Marrakech Riad travel guide app.
+Use the Marrakech Riad travel guide app.
 The app has a detailed map of the medina (which tracks where you are if you have GPS enabled) and a handful of helpful articles on getting the most out of the city.

-- Be prepared to haggle for anything and everything in the souks.
+Be prepared to haggle for anything and everything in the souks.
 There are many guides online to haggling in Morocco (including in the Marrakech Riad app), so get reading!

 OK, OK, let’s get to it!
 Unfortunately, the famous Ben Youssef Madrasa was closed for renovation, so our riad suggested we visit Dar El Bacha Musée Dea Confluences instead.
-The museum was not yet officially open, but they were allowing visits for people who knew enough to go—this probably explains the lack of crowds!
+The museum was not yet officially open, but was allowing visits for people who knew enough to go—this probably explained the lack of crowds!
 The museum was our first view of the intricate detail of Moroccan architecture, something that blew our minds time and time again over the course of the trip.
 The serene courtyard dotted with orange trees also served as a restful break from the streets.

 We left the medina walls for visits to the Yves Saint Laurent Museum and Jardin Majorelle.
 The queue for tickets to the garden was very long, so we bought combination tickets from the Yves Saint Laurent Museum, which has much shorter queues, allowing us to skip the line for the garden.
 After a quick museum visit, we wandered the gardens to seek out viewpoints from which to appreciate the villa’s deep and vivid Majorelle blue color.
-Check out the 33 Rue Majorelle concept store on your way out.
+Check out the 33 Rue Majorelle concept store on your way back toward the medina.

 El Badi Palace, mostly in ruins, is a much larger space with a reflecting pool and some panoramic views from above.
 Nearby Palais de la Bahia is very popular and packed with crowds.
 The architecture and courtyards are beautiful—we’d recommend visiting first thing in the morning to properly appreciate it all.